dandrino/terrain-erosion-3-ways/README.md

 When simulating, we make small changes to these quantities repeatedly until the erosion features emerge in our terrain.

 To start off, we initiate the water and sediment levels to zero.
-The initial terrain height is seeded to some prior heigh map, frequently jus regular fBm.
+The initial terrain height is seeded to some prior height map, frequently just regular fBm.

 Each simulation iteration involves the following steps: